test-fullautomation/python-jsonpreprocessor/README.rst

 Getting Started
 ---------------

-The JsonPreprocessor is a Python3 package which allows programmers to handle
+The **JsonPreprocessor** is a Python3 package which allows programmers to handle
-additional features in json files such as
+additional features in JSON files such as

 * add comments
 * import other json files
 * overwrite already existing parameters with new values

-These json files will be handled by the JsonPreprocessor which returns as result a dictionary object of the deserialized data.
+These JSON files will be handled by the **JsonPreprocessor** which returns as result a dictionary object of the deserialized data.

 How to install
 --------------

-**JsonPreprocessor** can be installed in two different ways.
+The **JsonPreprocessor** can be installed in two different ways.

 1. Installation via PyPi (recommended for users)